 Methods: historical sociology, discourse analysis, and mixed methods.
 Theoretical approaches: cultural sociology, sociology of the life-world, and social systems theory.
-Main topics: populism, Latin American history, chilean education, indigenous peoples in Chile.
+Main topics: populism, Latin American history, Chilean education, indigenous peoples in Chile.

-Our last publication is:
+My last publication is:

 My most-quoted article is: